Student accused of choking teacher to remain in detention for further review

 Judge Phillips followed along while Ryder read the report.
 She spoke a few times as well.

-“You skipped over the sentence that says ‘the same report identified [the student’s] teacher, and it names him, 'reported [the student] only needed periodic reminders to remain on task within the classroom,” she said.
+“You skipped over the sentence that says ‘the same report identified [the student’s] teacher,' and it names him, 'reported [the student] only needed periodic reminders to remain on task within the classroom,'” she said.
 “You skipped that sentence.”

 Judge Phillips read other lines in the report that she stated were “skipped.”
 She said she went through the report with a “fine-toothed comb” and found it to be inconsistent.

-“Unfortunately the last hearing that we had we didn’t get [the report] until of late-hour and so that was under concern that we wanted to make sure that this is accurate,” she said.
+“Unfortunately the last hearing that we had, we didn’t get [the report] until a late-hour, and so that was under concern that we wanted to make sure that this is accurate,” she said.
 “In this report, be that as it may, there’s inconsistencies.”

 Judge Phillips went on to state that the student should remain in detention due to his behavior and background, saying he will not be released on a tether.
 When court was over, the student stood up, cried and walked out the door.
 His parents did so as well.

 “I felt like they got it out for my son in so many ways,” said Earnest Gathing Jr. during an interview outside the Justice Complex.
-“They bringing up situations that he didn’t start, he had no control of.
-They keeping it over him.
-Even the prosecutor bringing up the old cases with his disability.”
+“They're bringing up situations that he didn’t start, he had no control of.
+They're keeping it over him.
+Even the prosecutor's bringing up the old cases with his disability.”

+The assistant prosecuting attorney mentioned in court that the student has committed over a dozen crimes in the last three years.
+Gathing said via text message to FOX 17 on Wednesday that his son has been convicted of several crimes -- car theft, assault, and destruction of property among others -- but not robbery.
+He felt that his son's past should not have been brought up on Tuesday.

-Gathing Jr. was surrounded by family and friends throughout the hearing, including Michigan United, a community activist group, and Kalamazoo City Commissioner Shannon Sykes-Nehring.
-She said she’s been following the case closely and is upset with how it’s unfolding.
+He and local activists, including Michigan United, felt the student's disability should be considered in court.
+Kalamazoo City Commissioner Shannon Sykes-Nehring echoed the same sentiment.
+She said she's been following the case closely and is upset with how it's unfolding.

-“Should the prosecutor's office get their way he will be charged as an adult and he will face 10-15 years,” Sykes-Nehring said.
-“A 15-year-old child with mental health issues that again are as of yet unaddressed.”
+“Should the prosecutor's office get their way, he will be charged as an adult, and he will face 10 to15 years,” Sykes-Nehring said.
+“A 15-year-old child with mental health issues that again are, as of yet, unaddressed.”

 The next hearing is scheduled for August 10.